Using Momento with Cloudflare Workers

 And I am setting I'm setting the values here, first name, last name.

-And what I'm doing also is getting back the value by calling clients to get the cache and the specific key.
+And what I'm doing also is getting back the value by calling clients to get the cache and a specific key.

 And that's what happens here.
 The interesting bit I'll also like to show you is how easy for you to do the integrations seamlessly by adding the database integration directly from the dashboard.

-So to deploy my applications and, you know, set my API, normally you'd have to like do the whole setup yourself, collect the API key from Memento, add it to your environment just as I did it locally.
+So to deploy my applications, and, you know, sets my API, normally, you'd have to like do the whole setup yourself, collect the API key from Momento, add it to your environment, just as I did it locally.

-So now that I've successfully connected to Memento, I would go ahead and select the specific region that I would like this to be.
+So now that I've successfully connected to Momento, I would go ahead and select the specific region that I would like this to be.

-So what happens is you then get two keys created for you, two variables created for you, the Memento HTTP endpoints, and then the API key.
+So what happens is, you then get two keys created for you two variables created for you the Momento HTTP endpoints, and then the API key.

 So before now, I think I already added it.
-So maybe deleting it and re -adding it would work.
+So maybe deleting it and reading it would work.

 Because the API token is missing here.

 So let me just see if that works.
-So heading back to the integration stab, I'll try to add the integration again.
+So heading back to the integration stub, I'll try to add the integration again.

-So what's happening here is that it's actually connecting to Memento using your SSL token, creating an API key for you behind the scenes, right?
+What's happening here is that it's actually connecting to Momento using your SSL and creating an API key for you behind the scenes, right?

-What then happens is I now have the Memento API key as well as the HTTP endpoints added as the environment variables for this worker.
+And what then happens is I now have the Momento API key as well as the HTTP endpoints added as environment variables for this worker.

 So this is what I was saying before, when I was running into the thing, I will try to redeploy the worker to see if interesting thing is doing that will actually rewrites, like updates the variables that I just added.

-But there are so many other things that you could do with the cache, like Kairaja explained earlier, there are so many different applications you could use.
+But there are so many other things that you could do with the cache, like I explained earlier, there are so many different applications you could use.

-So the interesting thing about the integrations that I've seen is this gives developers access to work with Memento.
+So the interesting thing about the integrations that I've seen is this gives developers access to work with Momento.

-So in this case with Memento, I am very curious what the different use cases you've seen.
+So in this case, with Momento, I am very curious what the different use cases you've seen.

 So for example, you have the web SDK, you have the HTTP endpoints, how it enables developers to connect to Cloudflare Workers.

-You don't want to make your really fast edge worker be waiting for a slow database, so caching from the database works.
+And, you know, you don't want to make your really fast edge worker be waiting for a slow database.

-But there's a whole lot of other things that we do beyond just key value.
+So caching from the database works, but there's a whole lot of other things that we do beyond just key value, right?

-We can have complex data structures like leaderboards and so forth that are available in the cache directly, so there isn't even a database lookup in case of a cache miss.
+Like we can have complex data structures, like leaderboards and so forth, that are available in the cache directly.

-So getting access to that rich layer of data structures available quickly when there is a miss on the edge side is, I think, the backbone of the applications that we think are feasible.
+So getting access to that rich layer of data structures available quickly, when there is a miss on the edge side is, I think, the kind of, is the backbone of the applications that we think are available.

-Well, thank you.
-That's really interesting and I'm glad to hear the different use cases that you find useful for this integration.
+That's really interesting.
+And I'm glad to hear like the different use cases that you find useful for this integration.

 Well, thank you so much for coming on.

-If there is any additional resources you find that people would be interested to look up Memento, especially to learn about topics like you shared, I would add that to the stream once the recording goes live so people can check it out.
+If there is any additional resources you find that people would be interested to look up Memento, especially to learn about topics, like you shared, I would add that to the, to the stream once it goes, the recording goes live, so people can check it out.